Large item rules and regulations for downloading or printing:

 The tan refuse collection cart is not just for kitchen garbage.
 Many bigger items do not require collection fees can be placed in your tan refuse cart if they fit.
 Please use the tan cart for trash items such as lamps, vacuum cleaners, and small furniture.
 You may also want to break up or cut up items like lumber, drywall, toilets, and plumbing fixtures so they fit inside.
 Remember, the material in your cart cannot weigh more than 100 pounds or stick out more then 18" above the top of the cart.

 large item collection rules

 Large items should be stacked neatly on the terrace (or road edge).

 - The more organized the piles, the faster and safer our crews can work

-- Many large items are collected with a truck-mounted crane, so be mindful of overhead obstructions, too, like low wires or tree branches.
+Many large items are collected with a truck-mounted crane.
+Avoid overhead obstructions, too, like low wires or tree branches.